rayone121/dliver-bot/README.md

 This will update your collections without affecting existing data.

-## 🔍 Troubleshooting
+### Troubleshooting

 Check the terminal UI for real-time logs and API status.
 Detailed logs are written to `server.log`.

 Common issues:
-- Connection problems: Verify API keys and endpoints
+- Connection problems: Verify API keys and endpoints (WhatsApp, SMS, OpenAI)
 - Database errors: Ensure PocketBase is running and accessible
 - Authentication failures: Check your verification tokens
-- AI issues: Make sure Ollama is running and the model is available
+- AI issues: Ensure your OpenAI API key is correctly set.
 - Performance: AI responses may be slow on first request (model loading)

 To test PocketBase authentication: